About the Everest Base Camp Trek

 - High chance of flight delays or cancellations.

-- Frequent rain and slippery trails.
+- Rain and slippery trails.

 Everest Base Camp Trek in Autumn (September to November)